 Figure 2: Community taxonomic structure shift and recovery as seen with WMG sequencing.
 A: kronagrams of taxonomic composition of halite community at different time points, classified with KRAKEN.
-B: Blobology projections of the community at different timepont.
+B: Blobology projections of the community at different timepoints.

 Analysis of the community metaproteome after the rain indicates a reduction of selective pressures associated with high-salt adaptation

-To investigate adaptations of halite microbial communities to the rain, we constructed metagenomic assemblies of the individual replicates from the time course study, and looked for broad proteome adaptations.
+To investigate adaptations of halite microbial communities to the rain, we constructed metagenomic assemblies of the individual replicates from the time course study, and looked for broad changes in proteome properties (?).
 In particular, we expected the sudden increase in water availability to affect the salt-related adaptations within this hyper-halophilic community, as the water would temporarily reduce the salt concentrations.

-Then comparing the average isoelectric points (pI) of the individual metagenomic assemblies, it was found that the average pI of the community’s metaproteome significantly increased after the rain, and then recovered to pre-rain levels in the the following year.
+Then comparing the average isoelectric points (pI) of the individual metagenomic assemblies, it was found that the average pI of the community’s metaproteome significantly increased after the rain, and then recovered to pre-rain levels in the the following year (Fig?).
 This major shift results from the different pI of the two major taxa that changed in abundance after the rain – Halobacteria and Bacteroidetes.
-Looking at the pI of genes encoded on contigs classified as these two taxa reveals that Halobacteria have a much lower average pI of their proteomes (5.04) compared to Bacteroidetes (5.80).
-In the functional annotations of the metagenomes we also found that the average total potassium uptake potential of the community (measured from total Trk protein abundance) significantly decreased after the rain, and then recovered to pre-rain levels in the following year.
+Looking at the pI of genes encoded on contigs classified as these two taxa reveals that Halobacteria have a lower average pI of their proteomes (5.04) compared to Bacteroidetes (5.80) (Fig?).
+In the functional annotations of the metagenomes we also found that the average total potassium uptake potential of the community (measured from total Trk protein abundance) significantly decreased after the rain, and then recovered to pre-rain levels in the following year (Fig?).
 Together, these results indicate an overall reduced selective pressure coming from high external salt concentrations.
 This likely resulted from a temporary decrease in salt concentrations during the rains.

-These adaptations were also observed within the highly heterogeneous Halobacteria phylum members found in the halites.
+These changes were also observed within the highly heterogeneous Halobacteria phylum members found in the halites.
 Inspection of the average pI of genes encoded on Halobacteria contigs reveals that even within just this taxa, the average protein pI increased after the rain.
 Conversely, the overall potassium uptake potential encoded on Halobacteria contigs decreased, indicating a selection for Halobacteria that were adapted to survive at lower salt concentrations.
 Interestingly, this adaptation within Halobacteria persisted in the following year, and the average proteome pI and potassium uptake potential never recovered fully to the pre-rain levels as they did in the total metaproteome.